History that stays close to the sidewalk

 Because the game is interactive, a player can learn the city by moving through it.
 The scene copy, district objectives, touchstones, and lore notes create a trail of context without stopping the adventure every few seconds.

-That makes the site useful for searchers who want a Baltimore neighborhood guide, a local history browser game, or a playful way to remember why a city can feel bigger than its map.
+That makes the guide useful for players who want a Baltimore neighborhood route, a local history browser game, or a playful way to remember why a city can feel bigger than its map.